-At SHIS the academic programme is broken up into PYP, Middle School, National Curriculum - ICSE (Grade IX and X) / ISC (Grade XI and XII) and International Curriculum - IGCSE (Grade IX and X) and IBDP (year 11 and year 12).
+At SHIS the academic programme is broken up into PYP, Middle School, National Curriculum - ICSE / ISC and International Curriculum - IGCSE and IBDP.

-Depending upon the requirement of the curriculum we offer a three language formula from Grade IV to Grade VIII along with Sciences, Social Studies and Mathematics; wherein English is necessarily the first language, Hindi the second language and a choice of one language from Sanskrit, French, Spanish, and German.
+Depending upon the requirement of the curriculum we offer a three language formula from Grade IV to Grade VIII, wherein, English is necessarily the first language, Hindi the second language and a choice of an additional language from Sanskrit, French, Spanish, and German.